-CIC is owned by Banque Federative du Credit Mutuel (BFCM), which itself is owned by 14 regional federations and the local banks of the cooperative GCM.
-These 14 regional federations, together with BFCM and CIC, make up CMAF - the largest subgroup within the wider GCM, accounting for around 80% of GCM's consolidated total assets.
-Two federations - Maine Anjou and Ocean - remain independent, while two other federations, namely Bretagne and Sud Ouest, are jointly operating under the same name, that is, Credit Mutuel Arkea (CMA; Aa3/Aa3 stable, baa11).
+CIC is owned by Banque Federative du Credit Mutuel (BFCM, Aa3, Aa3, negative, a3), which is owned by 14 regional federations and the local banks of the cooperative GCM.
+These 14 regional federations, together with BFCM and CIC, make up CMAF - the largest subgroup within the wider GCM, accounting for around 80% of GCM's consolidated total assets as of December 2023.
+Two federations - Maine Anjou and Ocean - remain independent, while two other federations, namely Bretagne and Sud Ouest, are jointly operating under the same name, that is, Credit Mutuel Arkea (Aa3/Aa3 negative, baa11).